 Contributory negligence is a legal standard that bars an injured plaintiff from recovering damages from the defendant if they contributed to their injury in any way.
 In states that follow a contributory negligence rule, a plaintiff deemed even one percent responsible for their injuries may not be successful in a claim against another party for damages.
-Most states do not follow contributory negligence laws, but Virginia is one of the handful of states that does.
+Most states do not follow contributory negligence laws, but Virginia is one of a handful of states that does.

 Contributory Negligence vs. Comparative Negligence